 - What are fossils?

-Every month, your preschooler will receive a package in the mail filled with fun activities, educational toys, stickers, trading cards, and learning games.
-Each package has a unique theme (like Dinosaurs, Music or Food) and teaches your child about the world!
+Every month, your preschooler will receive a package in the mail filled with fun pen-to-paper activities, educational toys, stickers, trading cards, and a letter from our characters Max, Mia, and their dog friend, Toby.
+Each package highlights a unique theme (like Dinosaurs, Music, or Food) and is designed to spark your child’s curiosity in the world around them!